csinva/imodels-data/readme.md

 ## Clinical decision-rule (PECARN) datasets
+To use any of the clinical decision-rule datasets, you must first accept the research data use agreement [here](https://pecarn.org/datasets/).

 There are two versions of each PECARN (TBI, IAI, and CSI) dataset.
 - `prop`: missing values have not been imputed
 - `pred`: missing values have been imputed